-About the author
+About the author \neg

 Pretima graduated with a B.Sc.
 (Hons) in Food Technology at University of Reading and obtained her Ph.D. in the area of rheological characterisation of food biopolymers/hydrocolloids at Cranfield University.
 She continued to develop her skills in this area over several years while working at the Institute of Food Research, Norwich and at Dupont Cereal Innovation Centre, Cambridge, before joining Leatherhead Food Research in 2001.
-Pretima now leads the Nutrition and Product Development Team, managing confidential contract research projects.
+Pretima now leads the Nutrition and Product Development Team, and project-manages several Confidential Contract Research projects.
 Pretima has many years' experience in physico-chemical characterisation of ingredients, interim products and final products, focusing on the textural and microstructural properties and their effect on product quality and stability, as well as their role in oral processing.
-Pretima is also involved with assessment of emerging technologies for the food & beverage industry, and is a Fellow at the Institute of Food Science and Technology (FIFST).
+Pretima is also involved with assessment of emerging technologies for the food & beverage industry, and is the Fellow at the Institute of Food Science and Technology (FIFST).

-About Leatherhead Food Research
+About Leatherhead Food Research \neg

-Leatherhead Food Research provides expertise and support to the global food and drinks sector with practical solutions that cover all stages of a product's life cycle from consumer insight, ingredient innovation and sensory testing to food safety consultancy and global regulatory advice.
+Leatherhead Food Research provides expertise and support to the global food and drink sector with practical solutions that cover all stages of a product's life cycle from consumer insight, ingredient innovation and sensory testing to food safety consultancy and global regulatory advice.
 Leatherhead operates a membership programme which represents a who's who of the global food and drinks industry.
 Supporting all members and clients, large or small, Leatherhead provides consultancy and advice, as well as training, market news, published reports and bespoke projects.
-Alongside member support and project work, our world-renowned experts deliver cutting-edge research in areas that drive long-term commercial benefit for the food and drinks industry.
-Leatherhead Food Research is a trading name of Leatherhead Research Ltd, a Science Group (AIM:SAG) company.
+Alongside the Member support and project work, our worldrenowned experts deliver cutting-edge research in areas that drive long term commercial benefit for the food and drink industry.
+Leatherhead Food Research is a trading name of Leatherhead Research Ltd, a Science Group Company.